-- 1. Language acquisition, English and Dutch (50%) - Global citizenship growth mindset ('A window to the world') - 3.
+- 1. Language acquisition, English and Dutch (50%) - 2.
+Global citizenship growth mindset ('A window to the world') - 3.
 Personal development

-More detailed information can be found in our Secondary education system, advisory procedure, or via https://haarlemmermeerlyceum.nl/ or by contacting e.sartori@haarlemmermeerlyceum.nl
+More detailed information can be found in our Secondary education system, advisory procedure, or via https://haarlemmermeerlyceum.nl/ or by

-We also work with two international schools in (our region:
+We also work with two international schools in our region: